From home repair to assistance with utilities, help is out there if you know where to look.

-If you’ve been thrown into financial straits by the U.S. economic fallout caused by COVID-19, you may not be aware of the many resources out there to help with financial and utility assistance, diapers and formula, home repairs and more.
+If you’ve been thrown into financial straits by the U.S. economic fallout caused by COVID-19, your budget may no longer be enough to cover the basics.
+You may not be aware of the many resources out there to help with financial and utility assistance, diapers and formula, home repairs, and more.

-Don’t be too proud to seek financial assistance before things get so out of control that you’re facing eviction, foreclosure, a barren pantry or empty pockets.
+Don’t be too proud to seek financial assistance before things get so out of control that you’re facing eviction, foreclosure, a barren pantry, or empty pockets.
+211.org counselors have national resources to help those in need.

-Click or swipe for 7 local resources that can help you get through a financial setback.
+Here are local resources if you need help paying bills to get through a financial setback.

 Many cities and even small towns offer utility discount programs if your income is low enough to qualify.
 You may even qualify if your income was only recently cut or eliminated.